-An agile and flexible industrial & commercial strategy Vertical integration, reduction of operational costs, economies of scale, etc. OCP has a unique position in the industry through a significant presence in the three segments of the value chain (rock, acid and fertilizer).
+Vertical integration, reduction of operational costs, economies of scale, etc. OCP has a unique position in the industry through a significant presence in the three segments of the value chain (rock, acid and fertilizer).
 An ambitious and modular investment program of nearly 200 billion dirhams for upstream and downstream activities adopted by the Group for the 2008 to 2027 period, to respond to a growing global food demand.
 OCP aims at expanding operations in Morocco through increasing its mining and processing capacities and consolidating its positionning in the fertilizer industry.
 The ability to quickly adapt its product mix to produce different volumes of minerals, acids and fertilizers and to adapt to market volatility and seasonality represents a real competitive advantage.
 Diversification of the product portfolio/region/client, the Group's strong industrial presence and sales force allow for maximum agility and flexibility while strengthening its leadership.
 OCP has therefore developed business models that are more appropriate to the specific needs of certain regions, such as in Africa where, through its dedicated subsidiary, "OCP Africa", the Group is expanding its presence in the downstream value chain to be closer to African farmers.
 OCP enjoys robust competitive benefits that address a cyclical market while drawing maximum benefit from the the agricultural industry's sound fundamentals.
 Key figures

+Revenues 42.5 billion MAD

+margin 30%

+CAPEX of nearly

+200

+billion MAD

+(2008-2027)

+Market share\\

+28%

-Known to date according to USGS, January 2017.
-Share of the world phosphate market in all its forms, IFA 2016 - excluding purified acid and acid for technical use coming from China Competitive advantages USGS.
+\ Known to date according to USGS, January 2017.

+\\ Share of the world phosphate market in all its forms, IFA 2016 - excluding purified acid and acid for technical use coming from China More than 160 clients worldwide

-Vertical integration across the entire value chain and leading industrial & technological facilities, including transport of the rock by Slurry Pipeline.
-One of the best production cost structures in the phosphate and phosphate derivatives industry. presence.
+30 Subsidiaries & Joint Ventures

-Almost one century of expertise and know-how in the phosphate industry.
-Exclusive access to the largest phosphate reserves in the world, i.e. approximately 73% of total reserves according to the A diversified product portfolio and a strategic international An agile and flexible industrial & commercial strategy, allowing the Group to gear its production and sales towards products offering the highest added value.
-0CP, committed to resilient and sustainable agriculture Fundamentals that guarantee long-term growth Given the volatility of the economy and its rapid changes, OCP capitalizes on fundamentals to effectively respond to a constantly changing market.
+Fundamentals that guarantee long-term growth

+Given the volatility of the economy and its rapid changes, OCP capitalizes on fundamentals to effectively respond to a constantly changing market.
 OCP's sustainable growth occurs through several drivers.
 When combined, they promote synergy and help create value throughout the value chain.

 Financial The Group's robust financial position facilitates access to diversified sources of funding and helps support the investment program for years to come, as well as a progressive and effective rollout of resources and capital.

 Social The Group's operational activities serve as catalysts to make positive and sustainable contributions within communities where OCP operates, while working in partnership with NGOs, civil society and other partners.
 The Group acts with full integrity and seeks to maintain partnerships with its stakeholders, prioritizing respect and dialogue.

-Linked to activity OCP is the largest phosphate producer and exporter and is a major contributor to agricultural development, providing innovative responses to major issues like agricultural productivity, the use of appropriate fertilizers for soil & crops, and above all, to the relentless quest for solutions that preserve the environment and natural ecosystem.
+Linked to activity OCP is the largest phosphate\ producer and exporter and is a major contributor to agricultural development, providing innovative responses to major issues like agricultural productivity, the use of appropriate fertilizers for soil & crops, and above all, to the relentless quest for solutions that preserve the environment and natural ecosystem.
 The global challenge of food security encourages our R&D efforts to achieve major advances in specialty products and promote sustainable agricultural practices.

 Natural The Group has a portfolio of varied, high-quality reserves and resources.
 According to the USGS study, Morocco has the largest phosphate deposits in the world with nearly 50 billion metric tons, i.e. more than 73%.
 The estimated commercial deposits represent several hundred years of global phosphate consumption.
-The average P_2O_5 content of the rock currently mined by the Group is estimated at approximately 31%, based on IFA estimates.
+The average P2O5 content of the rock currently mined by the Group is estimated at approximately 31%, based on IFA estimates.

 Manpower OCP Group employees are a pool of talent with technical and very specialized expertise in all areas related to the mining and processing business.
-Nearly 21,000 OCP employees work in Morocco every day and across the world for resilient and sustainable agriculture.
+Nearly 21,000 OCP employees work in Morocco every day and across the world for resilient and sustainable